ukatech/jsstp-lib/docs/README_EN.md

 });
 ```

-You can write this for all events, but if the event doesn't start with `On`, you need to prefix the event name with `On_` when accessing jsstp so that it recognizes that you want to trigger the event
+You can write this for all events, but if the event doesn't start with `On`, you need to prefix the event name with `On_` when accessing jsstp so that it recognizes that you want to trigger the event.
 You can also use `jsstp.event.eventName(parameter)` to trigger the event, so you don't need to prefix the event name with `On_`

 After getting the return content, which is of type `jsstp.sstp_info_t`, there are various ways to use it.